baroquerock/freecodecampmemo/visual_design_2.md

 <img src="https://bit.ly/smallgooglelogo" alt="Google's Logo" />
 ```

-That's great, but it doesn't work right yet.
-Notice how the animation resets after 500ms has passed, causing the button to revert back to the original color.
+That's great, but right now the animation resets after 500ms has passed, causing the button to revert back to the original color.
 You want the button to stay highlighted.

-This can be done by setting the animation-fill-mode property to forwards.
-The animation-fill-mode specifies the style applied to an element when the animation has finished.
+This can be done by setting the __animation-fill-mode__ property to forwards.
+The __animation-fill-mode__ specifies the style applied to an element when the animation has finished.
 You can set it like so:

-animation-fill-mode: forwards;
+__animation-fill-mode: forwards;__

 ```html